Playground: Effects on child development

-There is a general consensus that physical activity reduces the risk of psychological problems in children and fosters their self-esteem.
+There is a consensus that physical activity reduces the risk of psychological problems in children and fosters their self-esteem.
 The American Chief Medical Officer's report (Department of Health, 2004), stated that a review of available research suggests that the health benefits of physical activity in children are predominantly seen in the amelioration of risk factors for disease, avoidance of weight gain, achieving a peak bone mass and mental well-being.

 Exercise programmes "may have short term beneficial effects on self esteem in children and adolescents" although high-quality trials are lacking.

 Commentators argue that the quality of a child's exercise experience can affect their self-esteem.
-Ajzen TPB (1991) promotes the notion that children's self-esteem is enhanced through the encouragement of physical mastery and self-development.
-It can be seen that playgrounds provide an ideal opportunity for children to master physical skills, such as learning to swing, balance and climb.
-Personal development may be gained through the enhancement of skills, such as playing, communicating and cooperating with other children and adults in the playground.
+Ajzen's TPB (1991) posits that children's self-esteem is enhanced through encouragement of physical mastery and self-development.
+It can be seen that playgrounds provide an ideal opportunity for children to master physical skills, such as swinging, balancing, and climbing.
+Personal development may be gained through the enhancement of skills, such as playing, communicating, and cooperating with other children and adults in the playground.

 Controlled risk in play at a playground helps children develop skills to assess physical risk and can reduce injury later in life.

 Children have devised many playground games and pastimes.
-But because playgrounds are usually subject to adult supervision and oversight, young children's street culture often struggles to fully thrive there.
-Research by Robin Moore concluded shown that playgrounds need to be balanced with marginal areas that (to adults) appear to be derelict or wasteground but to children they are areas that they can claim for themselves, ideally a wooded area or field.
+But because playgrounds are usually subject to adult supervision and oversight, young children's street culture often struggles to thrive there fully.
+Research by Robin Moore concluded that playgrounds need to be balanced with marginal areas that (to adults) appear to be derelict or wasteground, but to children they are areas that they can claim for themselves, ideally a wooded area or field.

 For many children, it is their favorite time of day when they get to be on the playground for free time or recess.
-It acts as a release for them from the pressures of learning during the day.
+It serves as a release from the pressures of learning during the day.
 They know that time on the playground is their own time.

 A type of playground called a playscape can provide children with the necessary feeling of ownership that Moore describes above.
-Playscapes can also provide parents with the assurance of their child's safety and wellbeing, which may not be prevalent in an open field or wooded area.
+Playscapes can also provide parents with assurance about their child's safety and well-being, which may not be as prevalent in an open field or wooded area.